-Are you sick and tired of being sick and tired?!?
+Are you sick and tired of being sick and tired?
 You live paycheck to paycheck and you are completely over being perpetually stressed about money?
-Guess what?
-Your finances are out of control!
-These 8 tips will help you improve your finances – and your life!
+Your finances are out of control.
+These eight tips will help you improve your finances…and your life.

 I want to encourage you to read through this post and find the strength to take the first step.
 Just one step.
 Then another.
 And another.

 If you’re reading this article, chances are you’re already well aware that you need to improve your finances but maybe you’re feeling stuck on where to begin?

 Knowing you need to take control of your finances and knowing how to take control of your finances are two very different things!
 If you’re ready to see major changes in your life – lasting changes – you must actually take the steps to do so.

 Although this term might be unfamiliar to you, taking “inventory” of your finances is an important starting point.
 Think of your financial inventory as a snapshot of your finances as a whole.

 Understanding what you have in inventory – assets, and what you don’t have – debts, can be a pleasant surprise or extremely overwhelming.